eliamounier/optoprotein-fitness-prediction/README.md

 We utilized the ev Potts model augmented and simple ridge regresion.

 Before running the models, you will have to generate mutated sequences with `sequence_generator.ipynb`.
-Note that you can find the single_mutants.csv in the folder ... , the double_mutants.csv was too big to be added in the Github.
+Note that you can find the single_mutants.csv in the folder `generated` , the double_mutants.csv was too big to be added in the Github.

 To run a model, use the provided scripts.
 For example, to run the Light dataset and the Q2NB98.a2m file: